digital-nomad-cheng/OpenCV_Projects/c++/mastering_opencv4/Mastering OpenCV 4.md

 - OpenCV's image stitching module and its functions
 - Building a Swift iOS application UI for panorama capturing
 - Integrating OpenCV component written in Objective C++ with the Swift application

+# Technical requirements

+The technologies and softwares used in this chapter are the following:

+- OpenCV v3 or v4 Android SDK compiled with the ArUco contrib module: https://github.com/Mainvooid/opencv-android-sdk-with-contrib
+- Android Studio v3.2+
+- Android device running Android OS v6.0+

+Build instructions for these components, as well as the code to  implement the concepts presented in this chapter, will be provided in  the accompanying code repository.

+To run the examples, a printed calibration board is required.
+The board image can be generated programmatically with the ArUco cv::aruco::CharucoBoard::draw function, and can then be printed using a home printer.
+The board works best if it is glued to a hard surface, such as a cardboard or plastic sheet.
+After printing  the board, precise measurements of the board marker's size should be  taken (with a ruler or caliper), to make the calibration results more  accurate and true to the real world.

+The code for this chapter can be accessed through GitHub: https://github.com/PacktPublishing/Mastering-OpenCV-4-Third-Edition/tree/master/Chapter_07.

 ## Technical requirements